-ED = emergency department, UCC = urgent care center, ILI = influenza-like illness week 18, ED and UCC ILI visits decreased in all regions.
-ED and UCC visits are similar to levels seen in previous seasons in all regions at this time.
+ED = emergency department, UCC = urgent care center, ILI = influenza-like illness week 20, the percent of ED and UCC visits for ILI decreased in all regions.
+The percent of ED and UCC visits for ILI is similar to levels seen in previous seasons in all regions at this time.

-Figures 11-17 show the percent of visits for ILI from ED and UCC chief complaints for ESSENCE-FL participating facilities (n=265), by ESSENCE-FL Regional Domestic Security Task Force (RDSTF) regions (see map 4) from week 40, 2012 to week 18, 2016.
+Figures 11-17 show the percent of visits for ILI from ED and UCC chief complaints for ESSENCE-FL participating facilities (n=265), by ESSENCE-FL Regional Domestic Security Task Force (RDSTF) regions (see map 4) from week 40, 2012 to week 20, 2016.
 In